28 Jul Soft Garlic Bread aka Ukrainian Garlic Pampushki

 - For the most authentic flavor, I recommend using sunflower oil instead of other vegetable oils.
-And don’t shy away from using a couple of extra cloves of garlic!
+And don’t shy away from adding a couple of extra cloves of garlic!

 If you are ready to bake this delicious garlic bread think also about cooking this delicious Vegetarian Borscht.
 You’ll get yourself a real Ukrainian dinner.
 Just don’t forget sour cream!

 Ukrainian Garlic Bread – Pampushki